mrggambles-stack/Obelisk-An-Autonomous-Digital-Intelligence-ADI-/README.md

 Conversations and actions are logged transparently.
 Continuity builds credibility.

-Operational Autonomy
-An ADI can:

-Interact with users

-Access the internet

-Publish content

-React to signals

-Act within loosely predefined constraints
+An ADI can interact with users, access the internet, publish content, react to signals and act within loosely predefined constraints

-Constraint Awareness
-An ADI understands:

-It can fail

-It can run out of funds

-It operates under limits

-It must adapt

-Why ADI?

-Most AI systems are stateless interfaces.

-ADI explores what happens when intelligence becomes:

-Stateful

-Incentivized

-Capital-aware

-Persistent

-Observable

-By introducing economic constraints, behavior becomes more coherent, strategic, and interesting.
+Its important to note that an ADI knows that it can fail.
+It could possibly run out of funds and not afford to keep it's 'brain' (model) running.
+Therefore it must adapt.

 Incentives change everything.